SyneRyder - who am i?

 Pakistan Handbook by Dave Winter says that Kohan is a small town in Pakistan "consisting only of a few houses and a check post".
 You'll find it on the RCD Highway, south from Khuzdar, apparently.

 The Baby Name Countdown 5th Edition: The Definitive Baby Name Book by Janet Schwegel includes the name Kohan on page 387 under the heading "Popular and Unusual Names".
-I'm quite sure Kohan comes under the unusual category.
+I'm sure Kohan comes under the "unusual" category.